netconstructor/acf-location-field/readme.txt

 Adds a Google Map Location field to the Advanced Custom Fields plugin for both versions 3 & 4.
 This field allows you to find addresses and coordinates of a desired location.

-== Copyright ==
-Copyright 2011 - 2013 Lewis Carey

-This software is NOT to be distributed, but can be INCLUDED in WP themes: Premium or Contracted.
-This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Description ==

 This is an add-on for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/)